Chapter

 What does John 7:3 mean?

-Verses 3-5 present both a sad commentary, and produce controversy.
-The men referenced are called Jesus' "brothers," a statement which conflicts with the idea that Mary, Jesus' mother, was a perpetual virgin.
+Verses 3–5 present a sad commentary and produce controversy.
+The men in question are called Jesus' "brothers."
+This conflicts with the traditional myth that Mary, Jesus' mother, was a perpetual virgin.
 The Greek term is adelphoi, which can be used to refer to countrymen—meaning fellow Jews—as well as biological siblings.
-However, this same phrasing is used in verses such as Matthew 12:46, and Mark 6:3.
+However, this same phrasing is used in verses such as Matthew 12:46 and Mark 6:3.
 In the gospel of Mark, Jesus' brothers are even named.
 Psalm 69:8 refers to "mother's sons," rather than "father's sons."
-This is the same passage which came to mind when Jesus cleansed the temple in John 2:16 (Psalm 69:9).
-In short, the only reasonable interpretation is that these were Jesus' actual, physical, half-brothers, and children of His mother, Mary.
+This is the same passage which came to mind when Jesus cleansed the temple in John 2:13–17 (Psalm 69:9).
+In short, the only reasonable interpretation is that these were Jesus' physical, biological half-brothers and fellow children of His mother, Mary.

-The suggestion made here is that Jesus should go and put on a show in Jerusalem.
+Their suggestion is that Jesus should go put on a show in Jerusalem.
 The feeding of thousands, from chapter 6, attracted a great deal of attention.
-Given that these family members don't actually believe that Jesus is the Messiah (John 7:5), this is probably a sarcastic response to so many disciples abandoning Jesus after His preaching in Capernaum (John 6:66).
+These family members don't yet believe that Jesus is the Messiah (John 7:5).
+This is probably a sarcastic response to the many followers who abandoned Jesus after His preaching in Capernaum (John 6:66).

 Expand